Trusted Hybrid Battery Solutions

 Replacing a Prius battery can be costly.
 According to Cash Car Buyers, the battery alone can cost up to $2,000.
 A DIY replacement can cost as little as $1,500, and you can purchase used or remanufactured batteries for even less.
 In some cases, batteries can even be repaired if damaged.

 The battery pack in most Prius vehicles is located in the rear, although some are forward.
-It takes about an hour to replace the battery.
-Changing a Prius battery is different than changing a battery in a traditional 12-volt vehicle.
-It’s also important to note that hybrid batteries are not the same as those in 12-volt cars.
+Replacing the battery takes about an hour.
+Changing a Prius battery is different from changing a battery in a traditional 12-volt vehicle.
+It’s also important to note that hybrid batteries differ from those in 12-volt cars.

 Depending on the type of hybrid battery and its condition, a replacement Prius battery may cost from $2,200 to $4,100.
 Labor charges are not included in the price.
-Fortunately, there are used or refurbished Prius batteries for under $1,500.
+Fortunately, used or refurbished Prius batteries are available for under $1,500.
 But remember to check your battery pack cooling system every year to ensure it’s operating correctly.

-If you notice that your Prius’s state of charge indicator is not working correctly, the battery is likely to be the culprit.
-While the car can still drive on gas, the fuel economy will suffer.
+If you notice that your Prius’s state-of-charge indicator is not working correctly, the battery is likely to be the culprit.
+While the car can still drive on gas, its fuel economy will suffer.
 Thankfully, the Prius is a parallel hybrid, which can function on both battery voltage and gasoline.
 If the battery is not working correctly, the combustion engine will have to start more often, which can lead to several problems.

-You may not be aware of it, but a Toyota Prius battery typically lasts between five and six years.
+You may not know it, but a Toyota Prius battery typically lasts five to six years.
 If you drive your car only a few times a week, you’ll likely have to replace the battery sooner than expected.
 A Prius battery is prone to overage, which can reduce gas mileage.
-When the battery is overages, you’ll need more gas to recharge the partially dead battery.
+When the battery is overcharged, you’ll need more gas to recharge the partially dead battery.